M. Paul Friedberg: Life and career

+He was married to the landscape architect Dorit Shahar, and they had a daughter, Maya.
+He previously had two sons, Mark and Jeffrey, with his first wife, Esther Hidary, who were married to each other for two decades until she died in 1982.
+Friedberg died of complications from COVID-19 at a hospital in New York City on February 15, 2025, at the age of 93.

 Jacob Riis Plaza

 One of Friedberg's most notable projects was the Jacob Riis Plaza, undertaken in the mid-1960s.
 The Jacob Riis Complex is a series of 14-story buildings along the Lower East Side of Manhattan.
 The large open spaces between the blocks were poorly laid out, with little consideration of the residents' needs.
 Friedberg's redesign separated the space into human scaled areas using pergolas, terraces and mounds.
 Materials and features were selected for their robustness, for example large timbers, and vandal resistant lighting.